fighting41love/Udacity_Vehicle_Detection/writeup_template.md

 We also upload the video to [youtube]().

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
 I illustrate how we solve the problem in `Sliding Window Search` part.
+To combine the overlapping bounding boxes, we first use the min-max function to generate the boxes.
+Sometimes the box is too large.
+Hence, we write a detection class to average the box boundary.

 ### Discussion
 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?